A flexible labour market with hiring incentives that benefits employers

-Minimum Wages & Social Security
+Minimum wages and Social Security

 Senior Management special conditions